luanphungba/git-commit-ai/README.md

-# git-commit-ai 🤖
+# commit-ai 🤖

 A CLI tool that uses AI to generate meaningful commit messages by analyzing your git diff.
-Powered by OpenAI's GPT-3.5.
+Powered by OpenAI's GPT-4.

 ## Features ✨